ideonella/ideonella.github.io/social.md

 ### Mirumok Grinding {#mirumok-grinding}

-After Vell on __Wednesdays__, we form groups and go farm Mirumoks!
+After Vell on <b>Wednesdays</b>, we form groups and go farm Mirumoks!
 Mirumoks give some of the best Combat EXP in the game, and it's a good way to get some extra money.

 ---

 ### Guild Voting {#guild-voting}

-On __Fridays__ we open voting for guild skills.
+On <b>Fridays</b> we open voting for guild skills.
 These skills are unlocked with points earned by guild missions.
 So if you really want a skill, make sure you participate in the guild missions.
 The votes are counted Sunday night.
 Voting for more than one skill is allowed.

 The Stawpoll will be posted in Discord on Friday evening.